LAST UPDATED: 22 January 2021

 This is commonly the first step for any debt recovery.
 This can either be a letter demanding payment of the debt, or an offer for the payment of the debt on favourable terms for the debtor.
 An initial letter is often a precursor to legal action.

 If the debt cannot be resolved by an agreement between the debtor and the creditor, the next step is usually to involve the courts.
-Depending on the size of the debt the matter can be heard in the Magistrates Court, County Court or Supreme Court.
+Depending on the size of the debt, the matter can be heard in the Magistrates Court, County Court or Supreme Court.
 A common occurrence for debts under $100,000 is for the Magistrates Court to make an order in default of defence.
-That is, the application is made by the creditor and when the debtor fails to file a defence (as is often the case) a judgement is made in the creditors favour (judgement debt).
-If a judgement debt is made in a creditors favour legal costs incurred by the creditor are added to the debt.
+That is, the application is made by the creditor, and when the debtor fails to file a defence (as is often the case), a judgment is made in the creditor's favour (judgment debt).
+If a judgment debt is made in a creditor's favour, legal costs incurred by the creditor are added to the debt.

-Once judgement debt is obtained, a creditor has many options to recover the unpaid amount:
+Once judgment debt is obtained, a creditor has many options to recover the unpaid amount:

 The size of the debt and the type of entity of the debtor will dictate what debt recovery method is most suitable.

-If you have a debt collection matter, or would like to discuss how to ensure your terms and conditions are adequate, contact the commercial team at Taits Legal on 03 5560 2100.
+If you have a debt collection matter or would like to discuss how to ensure your terms and conditions are adequate, contact the commercial team at Taits Legal on